 This chapter provides an overview of trends in the comparable crime category, since the shift to the current SCJS methodology in 2008/09.
-Undertaking this analysis is important in understanding the relationship between police recorded crime and the SCJS.
 It is useful to look at how the SCJS estimates compare with the police recorded crime statistics as this can shed light on whether crime rates are actually changing, or people are tending to report more or less crime, or police crime recording practices are changing.
-This chapter also uses the comparable subset to examine the relationship between the number of SCJS crimes estimated to have been reported to police and the number of crimes recorded by the police.
-This is important in assessing the crimes that occur and do not come to the attention of the police.
+This chapter also uses the comparable crime subset to examine the relationship between the number of SCJS crimes estimated to have been reported to police and the number of crimes recorded by the police.

 With only four survey sweeps, and small base sizes in crime subgroups, some aspects of this analysis should be viewed with caution.
 These initial results are presented with the caveat that the lack of consistent comparable long-term data and in particular the small subsample sizes further limit the conclusions which can be drawn at this level.
-For example, it should be noted that the changes in overall comparable SCJS crime (and the sub-groups of) violent crime and acquisitive crime, between 2010/11 and 2012/13, are not statistically significant.
+For example, it should be noted that the changes in overall comparable SCJS crime, and the sub-groups of violent crime and acquisitive crime, between 2010/11 and 2012/13, are not statistically significant.